acorbat/gulliver/notebooks/development_description.md

 ## Vein Classification

 Information from segmented lumina and GS and Elastin signals were combined to identify veins and classify them into portal and central, as shown in [this notebook](https://github.com/acorbat/gulliver/blob/main/notebooks/vein_classification.ipynb).

+## Bile duct classification

+With the information from the lumina and morphometrics of the Sox9+ structures, we train a classifier to distinguish between each bile duct class as shown in [this notebook](https://github.com/acorbat/gulliver/blob/main/notebooks/bile_duct_classification.ipynb)